SecOpsPete/agentic-ai-cybersecurity-agent/methodology-and-setup/README.md

 ---

-## 🧩 GitHub Sync Verification — Guardrail Isolation Commit
+## 🧩 GitHub Sync Verification

 ### Purpose
-To verify that local commits made after the **guardrail isolation and audit-logging fixes** are properly synchronized with the remote repository (`origin/master`) and reflected on GitHub.
+To verify that local commits made after edits are properly synchronized with the remote repository (`origin/master`) and reflected on GitHub.

 ---